 - 7. This Order regulates discharges, potential discharges, or proposed discharges of waste from "Irrigated Agricultural Lands," which means lands irrigated to produce crops or pasture for commercial purposes, and includes but is not limited to, lands planted for row, vineyard, pasture, field and tree crops, and nurseries.
 This includes land for which any of the following are true: - a.
-The landowner or operator holds a current Operator Identification Number/Permit Number for pesticide use reporting; - b.
+The landowner or operator holds a current Operator Identification Number/Permit Number for pesticide use reporting; or - b.
 The landowner or operator files federal taxes using federal Department of Treasury Internal Revenue Service Form 1040, Schedule F "Profit or Loss from Farming"; or - c.
 The crop is sold, including but not limited to (1) an industry cooperative, (2) harvest crew/company, or (3) a direct marketing location, such as Certified Farmers Markets. - 8.
-This Order only regulates discharges from Irrigated Agricultural Lands in the Coachella Valley, as depicted in Figure 1 of this Order. - 9.
-Discharges regulated under this Order include surface water discharges (e.g., stormwater runoff, irrigation return water, tailwater) and subsurface discharges (e.g., tile water and groundwater seepage). - 10.
-This Order only regulates landowners or operators1 who are members of a Coalition Group.
-In order to be covered by this Order, the landowners or operators must be members of a Coalition Group.
-Dischargers not represented by a Coalition Group must submit an ROWD to the Colorado River Basin Water Board and obtain individual WDRs from the Colorado River Basin Water Board.
+This Order only regulates discharges from Irrigated Agricultural Lands in the Imperial Valley, as depicted in Figure 1 of this Order. - 9.
+Discharges regulated under this Order include surface water discharges (e.g., stormwater runoff, irrigation return water, tailwater) and subsurface discharges (e.g., tile water and groundwater seepage).